How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 It’s not a shock that this isn’t a lot.

-Still, not querying a literary agent gives you a zero percent chance to signing with one, especially since it is highly unlikely that a publisher will offer to publish a story that you have self-published or is already published.
-With the exception of Andy Weir’s The Martian.
+Still, not querying gives you a zero percent chance at signing with an agent, especially since it is highly unlikely that a publisher will offer to publish a story that you have self-published or that is already published.
+There are outliers, like Andy Weir’s The Martian, but your best shot by far is by querying an agent.

-That’s why writing a knockout query letter is crucial to getting traditionally published.
-Why this one-page letter radiates importance.
-And why mastering the three-paragraph method will not only make you more confident at pitching and selling your story, but also set you up for a better chance to at least get a request for a partial or full manuscript.

-This method, along with attention to submission guidelines, will likely tip your letter into the top ninety-seven percent of all stories queried to literary agents on a yearly basis.

 A Note on Self-Publishing